 The team's completing all the deliverables in the KSC Lunabotics challenge will be forwarded to UCF's Lunabotics Qualification Challenge.
 UCF will issue invitations to the teams from NASA's Lunabotics Project Development Challenge.
-UCF's Lunabotics Qualification Challenge- this is an on-site challenge to be held at the University of Central Florida (UCF) Center for Lunar and Asteroid Surface Science (CLASS) Exolith Lab in Orlando, Florida.
-The arena is filled with Exolith Lunar Highlands Simulant (LHS-2E).
+UCF's Lunabotics Qualification Challenge- this is an on-site challenge to be held at the University of Central Florida (UCF) Florida Space Institute's Exolith Lab in Orlando, Florida.
+The arena is filled with Lunar Highlands Simulant (LHS-2E).
 The technical sheet for LHS-2E is referenced in Appendix A of this report.
 NASA's Lunabotics On-Site Challenge will issue invitations to the 10 highest scoring teams from UCF's Lunabotics Qualification Challenge.